Prime Minister parodies (Private Eye): David Cameron: The New Coalition Academy/Cameron Free School

 During his first premiership, a coalition with the Liberal Democrats, David Cameron (MA Oxon) was portrayed as the headmaster of The New Coalition Academy (formerly Brown's Comprehensive) along with Deputy Headmaster Nick Clegg (MA Cantab), whose contributions to the school newsletter were invariably cut short "owing to lack of space", often to make room for a gratuitous photograph of the headmaster's attractive wife.
+Setting the parody in an academy highlighted the academisation of schools that was being pushed by the Cameron–Clegg coalition.

 The school's motto was "Duo in Uno" and its mission statement was different every issue.
 Key members of staff included Mr Cable the Business Studies teacher, whose lengthy reports the headmaster often promised "to get round to reading", Mr Osborne the bursar and his assistant Mr Alexander, who had joined the staff "since leaving school last year".
 The Secretary of State for Defence was the head of the cadets and the Home Secretary the master in charge of detentions.
 Former Secretary of State for Education Michael Gove was regularly pictured sitting on a child's play chair, dubbed the "naughty chair", for various misdemeanors.
 Members of the Labour Party were "temporary supply teachers".
 The election of the Mayor of London was referred to as "auditions for the role of Dick Whittington in the school panto."

 Following the 2015 General Election, in which the Conservative Party won an outright majority, the parody school was renamed the Cameron Free School.